The Xometry app works best with JavaScript enabled!

 5. MIL-STD-401B: Test method standard for adhesive bond shear strength (United States Department of Defense).

-To learn more, see our full guide on ASTM Standards.
+To learn more, see our complete guide on ASTM Standards.

 What Device Is Used for Lap Shear Testing?

-Lap shear testing is typically performed using a universal tensile testing machine.
-This device is equipped with specialized grips or fixtures designed for lap shear tests, which can often be exchanged for alternate grips to suit a range of test media.
+Lap shear testing is typically conducted using a universal testing machine (UTM), also known as a universal tensile testing machine.
+This equipment is capable of applying controlled tensile or compressive forces and is equipped with interchangeable grips or fixtures specifically designed for lap shear testing applications.

 Is the Lap Shear Test Used To Measure Adhesive Strength?

 Yes, the lap shear test is commonly used to measure the adhesive strength of bonded joints.
 It uses a simplified and regularized test specimen to assess the ability of an adhesive to bond two substrates together and withstand tensile forces applied parallel to the bonded interface in a single mode of strain.
-This provides a simplified quantitative measure of the adhesive's bonding strength, to allow inter-sample comparisons to be made with a high degree of dependability.
+This provides a simplified quantitative measure of the adhesive's bonding strength, allowing inter-sample comparisons with a high degree of dependability.

 Summary